milad-ai/db4032/syllabus.md

 The course will include **two exams**.
 Both exams will assess the required readings and topics covered in class.
 The first exam will be an "in-class" [midterm](https://dbsbu.github.io//exams/midterm), while the second will be a [final exam](https://dbsbu.github.io//exams/final) scheduled during the University's final examination period at the end of the semester.

+{: .new-title }
-**If you need to miss the midterm test due to illness or a family affliction, please contact me by email.
+> **If you need to miss the midterm test due to illness or a family affliction, please contact me by email.
 A make-up exam for the midterm might be organized.**

 ## **Attendance and Participation**